Why I want to be Delta Governor in 2023 — Goodnews Agbi

 You were reported to have said that Delta is a rich state, but has been unfortunate to have serial incompetent leaders.
 How do you substantiate this?

 The statement is self explanatory.
 Is there any doubt about that?
 Tell me one competent leader Delta has produced?
-Let us tell ourselves the truth, which of the past governors of the PDP has done any legacy projects commensurate with volumes of funds the State has received.
+Let us tell ourselves the truth, which of the past governors of the PDP has done any legacy projects commensurate with the volumes of funds the State has received.
 None.
-Warri and its environs is pathetic.
-Asaba is artificial flood zone.
+Warri and its environs are pathetic.
+Asaba is an artificial flood zone.
 Vehicles become canoes when there is heavy rain.
-What they are known for is using Delta State money to fund Presidential candidates.
-Just personal aggrandizement.
-No people oriented policies or projects.

 Your take Akwa Ibom State with functional Airline, over six Aircraft and none in Delta State.
 How will you replicate such in Akwa Ibom State if elected as governor in 2023.?

-Iam contented with my one house in my town in Oyede.
-Iam contented with the bungalow I have at Oleh.
-If I travel to Abuja or Lagos or abroad for meeting, I will return immediately after the meeting to my country home.
-Yes I can go on holiday, say once in a year and come back home.
+I am contented with my one house in my town in Oyede.
+I am contented with the bungalow I have at Oleh.
+If I travel to Abuja or Lagos or abroad for a meeting, I will return immediately after the meeting to my country home.
+Yes, I can go on holiday, say once a year and come back home.
 I don’t even want to build a house in Asaba during my tenure.
-Look I always reflect on the brevity of life and will not stress myself amassing property that, after leaving government house, the stress of maintaining and thinking about them will lead to your early demise.
-I love a low profile life, not this fake lifestyles exhibited by politicians.
+Look I always reflect on the brevity of life and will not stress myself amassing property that, after leaving the government house, the stress of maintaining and thinking about them will lead to your early demise.
+I love a low-profile life, not this fake lifestyle exhibited by politicians.

 So anybody working with me or around me will not try stealing the people’s money.
 It is then possible to save enough from the blocked leakages to embark on Airline, shipping and other investments that would continue to yield dividends for the State.